someniatko/DoctrineRestDriver/README.md

 ## Using a REST API as persistent storage
 Imagine you want to build an application that just acts like a REST API's client.
-- The REST API has the URL http://www.circle.ai/api/v1.
+- The REST API has the URL http://www.circle.ai/api/v1
-- It is secured by Basic HTTP Authentication.
+- It is secured by Basic HTTP Authentication
-- The username is Circle, the password is mySecretPassword.
+- The username is Circle, the password is mySecretPassword
-- Let's say the REST API itself persists users.
+- Let's say the REST API itself persists users
 - One user is actually stored in the database
-    - id: 1
-    - name: root
-    - password: rootPassword
+    - {id: 1, name: root, password: rootPassword }

 ```
 typedef UnregisteredUser {